amirge118/Anomaly-Detector/README.md

 represent an anomaly
 detection algorithm.

-You can see in the picture below the line regression algorithem compared to the circle algorithm that showm in the first picture.
+You can see in the picture below the line regression algorithem compared to the circle algorithm (from Hybrid algorithm) that showm in the first picture.

 <img width="618" alt="linepic" src="https://user-images.githubusercontent.com/61715620/128828493-70697db8-4117-46d6-b72e-4752c1370a21.png">